Bannsaenger/ioBroker.pjlink/README.md

 ## ToDo
 * support the node-pjlink project to implement class 2
 * go back to the pjlink library on github.
-For now the library is held localy because of an error in the rest script
+For now the library is held localy because of an error in the test script

 ## How the adapter works
 For now only class 1 is supported.
 This means the adapter can only poll the status.